nugrinti/MultiGraphMatch/README.md

 # Supported CYPHER query language

-The complete set of CYPHER's syntactic constructs used in MultiGraphMatch are listed in the PDF file "CypherQueryGrammar.pdf" of this GitHub repository.
+The complete set of CYPHER's syntactic constructs available in MultiGraphMatch are listed in the PDF file "CypherQueryGrammar.pdf" of this GitHub repository.